 - Within manufacturing it is assumed that certain companies like FMCG group would have a higher PE ratio than traditional/commodity companies like cement.

 - Some investors believe that a stock trading at a PE ratio lower than its Industry PE is cheaply priced.
 The inherent assumption is that the selected stock deserves to be priced at the PE ratio of the industry.

 - Investors’ belief also has the assumption that the PE ratio of all the stocks in the industry should tend to drift towards Industry PE ratio.
-This is called Mean Reversion theory, which indicates that the PE ratio of the stocks with PE ratio lower than Industry PE ratio, would rise and the PE ratio of stock with PE ratio higher than Industry PE ratio, would fall to the Industry PE ratio.
+This is called Mean Reversion theory, which indicates that the PE ratio of the stocks with PE ratio lower than Industry, would rise and the PE ratio of stock with PE ratio higher than Industry, would fall to the Industry PE ratio.

-Moreover, the Industry PE ratio data is readily available at various publically available sources of data like moneycontrol.
+Moreover, the data of the PE ratio of different industries is readily available at various publically available sources of data like moneycontrol.
 If an investor believes in using Industry PE ratio as a method of assessing the over/under-valuation level of any stock, then it provides her an easy checklist tool to decide about the valuation of the stock.

 However, I do not believe in using industry PE ratio as a selection criteria for stocks and have been advising readers & investors about the same.
 There are many reasons for it:

 1) There is always a huge difference among the PE ratios of stocks within any industry:

 Almost always, every industry has stocks spread across a wide range of PE ratios.
 This is true for any industry be it manufacturing or services.